Last Updated on

 2. Portable water filter.
 Lifestraw makes a top rated (and Time Magazine Invention of the Year) water filter priced at only $20.
 Consider buying 2 or 3 so you have more than one to hand out in an emergency.
 (In a time of disaster, you’re likely to run into a lot of thirsty people in the hours and days ahead.
 Just a heads up.)

 3. A high-purpose emergency radio with multiple ways to keep it powered like this Kaito emergency radio (it has multiple power sources included miniature solar panel and very useful in an SHTF).
+You would also likely benefit from having a survival two way radio with you in your get home bag.

 4. A flashlight / lantern combo and a headlamp.

 5. Rolled-up sleeping bag stored in a sealed garbage bag or stuff sack (protecting it from moisture), as well as military spec paracord (so you can lasso the sleeping bag and other loose gear to the outside of your backpack for transport overland, unless you have room inside your pack of course to carry the bag).
+An easy way to carry around a very useful amount of paracord is to pick up one of these best survival bracelets.
+You can have a length of incredibly strong, durable paracord, fishing line, and wiring on your wrist at all times with a good survival bracelet.

 6. Extra clothing — I recommend two pairs of pants (jeans and / or running pants) and two hooded sweat-shirts that can be worn in layers, and even slept in.
 In addition, I recommend light-weight waterproof “rain pants” such as those worn by runners out in the weather, that can be pulled over the top of your pants / jeans, as well as a waterproof jacket.
 Or, to avoid spending money on waterproof gear, use a product like Scotchgard Water Repellant to help waterproof essential gear, shoes, etc.